karalus/esb0/README.md

 - For accessing data inside of JSON we use [JSON Pointer](https://tools.ietf.org/html/rfc6901) (Message transformation with JSON data can be done with XSLT or XQuery)
 - Java code can be invoked dynamically if necessary e.g. for special transformations
 - Supports HTTP(S), JMS, JDBC, SMTP, Files and [Kafka](https://kafka.apache.org/)
+- Can use new JDK HTTP Client thus facilitate asynchronous HTTP and HTTP/2 outbound
 - Can map between synchronous and asynchronous messages exchange patterns
 - Supports GZIP and [Fast Infoset](https://en.wikipedia.org/wiki/Fast_Infoset) encoding/decoding and MTOM/XOP
 - Uses resource- and thread pools for effective resource utilization, thus supporting QoS per service.